Entrances of All-Time

 When she looked at him with "frozen eyes," he changed his feelings about her husband: "I envied the man and I suddenly hated him."

-The film opened with a voice-over narration read cynically and crisply in a film-noirish style, by a dead man - hack screenwriter Joe Gillis (William Holden).
+Billy Wilder's gothic masterpiece opened with a voice-over narration read cynically and crisply in a film-noirish style, by a disembodied dead man - hack screenwriter Joe Gillis (William Holden).

-Motorcycle officers, followed by police cars with sirens blaring, rushed to a mansion in Beverly Hills where they found a dead body floating face down in a swimming pool.
+At about 5 am in the morning, motorcycle officers, followed by police cars with sirens blaring, carrying a homicide squad, detectives and reporters, rushed down Sunset Boulevard to a mansion in Beverly Hills in the 10,000 block.
+There, they found a dead body floating face down in a swimming pool.

 The Day The Earth Stood Still (1951)